My chosen profession skincare and beauty, is a billion dollar industry.

 - The long term effect is premature formation of wrinkles

-Now that the skins barrier, the first line of defense has been undermined, the consequences are significant.
+Once the skins barrier is undermined, the consequences are significant.

 So the first rule is to prevent the disturbance in this barrier.